brickpool/logo/doc/PG-Protocol.md

 --- | --- | --- | ---
 1 byte | 2 bytes | 1 byte | 1 byte
 Control Code | Function Code | Data byte 1) | End Delimiter
->Figure _Fetch Data_ Query Message
+>Figure _Start Fetch Data_ Query Message

 >__Notes:__
 >
 >1) Is only omitted if a started request should be aborted

-Here is an example of a single request of fetching the monitoring data from LOGO device:
+Here is an example of a single request of fetching the monitoring data from _LOGO!_ device:

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---